wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngineIntegrationTests.md

   - Ensure that we make a transition into the SETUP phase once all territories are claimed.
 - After all players' armies have been placed from SETUP, single turns of PLACEMENT/ATTACK/FORTIFY should start.
   - Ensure that the game phase doesn't change too soon or too late.
+- When the SETUP phase ends, as the first player going, I should expect to have the new armies I will need to place already be calculated, and can take my turn right away.
+  - Ensure that when SETUP does end, the calculation for new armies in PLACEMENT is already done.
+  - Note that we can't do this during their first placement in the PLACEMENT phase, otherwise we'll do it every time they try to place something.
+- When a player goes to place troops in the PLACEMENT phase, and they are holding on to too many cards, then the game should not let them proceed
+  - Ensure that some kind of error is thrown and the player is informed they have too many cards.
+- After I have placed all of my armies in the PLACEMENT phase, I should be able to start attacking other players.
+  - Ensure that we don't transition phases too early.
+  - Also ensure that we don't change who the currently going player is.

 To properly model these behaviors, we'll be using a test "outline" (not unlike that of using Cucumber).